January 6, 2018; revised October 10, 2019; April 12, 2021; January 12, 2022

 The Buddha replied: “You are ignorant.
 You say your existence can be to your liking, but that is not so.
 It is not permanent as you say…” (yatra hi nāma aniccaṃyeva samānaṃ niccanti vakkhati, addhuvaṃyeva samānaṃ dhuvanti vakkhati).

-- By the way, here, it is important to note that the Pāli word for “permanent” is “dhuva” and not “nicca.”
+- By the way, here, it is essential to note that the Pāli word for “permanent” is “dhuva” and not “nicca.”

 The Buddha added, “..although you say there is no further release, there is indeed a permanent release” (“santañca panaññaṃ uttari nissaraṇaṃ “natthaññaṃ uttari nissaraṇan” ti vakkhatī’ti.”